TinyPART/TinyPART/publications.md

 # Related Publications
 Below is a short list of other publications from TinyPART partners, which relate to the project.

+- FX Molina, E. Baccelli, K. Zandberg, D. Donsez, and O. Alphand.
+"Cubedate: Securing Software Updates in Orbit for Low-Power Payloads Hosted on CubeSats."
+In the IFIP/IEEE International Conference on Performance Evaluation and Modeling in Wired and Wireless Networks (PEMWN), Sept.
+2023. [[PDF](https://hal.science/hal-04382485/document)]

 - P. Staat, J. Tobisch, C. Zenger, C. Paar.
 Anti-Tamper Radio: System-Level Tamper Detection for Computing Systems.
 In IEEE Symposium on Security and Privacy (SP), May 2022. [[PDF](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9833631&casa_token=jwjRlbbAbEQAAAAA:o57OzfPgvLMyayNvlSgHeUev5D1hQe64iWdm3M73GmcPiuDzzN6Q2PSaXI1XAk1YThq-SxeuVw&tag=1)]